 Parents often face challenges when their newborns experience feeding difficulties.
 Tongue and lip ties can cause such issues.
 These conditions occur when the frenulum restricts movement.
 The frenulum is a small fold of tissue.
 It connects the tongue or lip to the mouth.
 A tight or short frenulum can limit movement.
-Early detection of a tongue or lip tie is crucial.
-It ensures proper feeding and development.
-Understanding the signs can help parents seek timely intervention.
+Early detection of a tongue or lip tie is important for proper feeding and development.
+Dr. Daniel Moheban wants parents to know the signs for timely intervention.

 Difficulty Latching During Feeding